-Term Brief Description Long Haul Bookings Bookings where source IP utilised by customers making bookings at continent level does not match destination continent or country of hostel.
-Marketing as % of Revenue Calculated as direct marketing costs expressed as a % of generated revenue (Gross revenue less cancellations).
-Millennial A person born between the early 1980s and the late 1990s.
-Net Bookings Gross bookings minus cancelled bookings in a reporting period.
-Net Revenue Calculated as gross revenue less cancellations, deferred revenue, rebates and accounting adjustments NED Non-Executive Director relating to independent Directors appointed to Board.
-Positions are held by Ulrik Bengtsson (Chairman), Éimear Moloney, Paul Duffy, Carl G. Shepherd and Evan Cohen.
-Net Cash/Debt Calculated as debt (bank debt and warehoused payroll taxes) less cash and equivalents.
-Net GMV Net Gross Merchant Value.
-Gross transaction value of bookings on our platform less cancellations (relates to Hostelworld commission and hostel share).
-Net Margin Equates to net revenue less marketing costs and credit card fees.
-New Customers Count of customers who have made their first booking with Hostelworld in a specific period.
-New Customer Revenue Net generated revenue associated with new customers in the reporting period.
-OECD Organisation for Economic Co-operation and Development. ОТА Online Travel Agent.
-Over Tourism The impact of tourism on a destination, or parts thereof, that excessively influences perceived quality of life of citizens and/or quality of visitor's experiences in a negative way.
-Opex/Operating Expenses Operational Expenditure - relates to total administration expenses plus depreciation, amortisation and impairments.
-Paid Marketing and Paid channels Paid marketing channels through which a customer makes a booking on our platform e.g. Google ad channels and affiliate partnerships.
+Term Brief Description Bookings where source IP utilised by co destination continent or country of host Marketing as % of Revenue Calculated as direct marketing costs ex (Gross revenue less cancellations).
+Millennial A person born between the early 1980s Net Bookings Gross bookings minus cancelled booki Net Revenue Calculated as gross revenue less cance Non-Executive Director relating to indep Ulrik Bengtsson (Chairman), Éimear Mc Net Cash/Debt Calculated as debt (bank debt and ware Net Gross Merchant Value.
+Gross transf (relates to Hostelworld commission and Net Margin Equates to net revenue less marketing New Customers Count of customers who have made the New Customer Revenue Net generated revenue associated with OECD Organisation for Economic Co-operatio ОТА Online Travel Agent.
+The impact of tourism on a destination, of life of citizens and/or quality of visito Operational Expenditure - relates to tota and impairments. - Paid marketing channels through which channels and affiliate partnerships.
 PAX Total number of travellers.
-Platform Modernisation Significant project undertaken in Hostelworld in recent years to update legacy technology platforms and infrastructure in place, project is set to complete H1 2025.
-PMS Property Management System.
-Public Profile Social features Initiative.
-User profiles allow users to display their name, age, country they are from, pronouns and some information about themselves on their profile.
-PWA Progressive web application - a website that feels just like our apps.
-R&D Tax Credit The Research and Development tax credit in Ireland incentivises companies to invest in research and development by offering a tax credit or cash for a portion of the R&D expenditure incurred, subject to certain conditions being met.
-Return Customer Revenue Net generated revenue associated with returning customers in the reporting period.
-RNS Regulatory News Services made on the London Stock Exchange.
-'Roamies' A hostel focused adventure tour product run in partnership with G Adventures.
-RSU Restricted Share Option.
-Type of share option grant which has been used in Hostelworld, where employees receive shares instead of cash on successful vesting.
-SARs Stock Appreciation Rights.
-SAYE Save as you Earn - historic scheme which allowed employees to save and buy shares at an option price set by Hostelworld.
-No new scheme granted since 2020, following the withdrawal of Ulster Bank from the Irish market who were the only bank with an Irish banking licence that accepted new accounts for Save As You Earn schemes.
-SEO .
-Search Engine Optimisation.
+Significant project undertaken in Hoste and infrastructure in place, project is se PMS Property Management System.
+Social features Initiative.
+User profiles a pronouns and some information about PWA Progressive web application - a website The Research and Development tax cre development by offering a tax credit or certain conditions being met.
+Return Customer Revenue Net generated revenue associated with RNS Regulatory News Services made on the 'Roamies' A hostel focused adventure tour produc Restricted Share Option.
+Type of share employees receive shares instead of ca SARs Stock Appreciation Rights.
+SAYE Save as you Earn - historic scheme whi set by Hostelworld.
+No new scheme gr the Irish market who were the only ban Save As You Earn schemes.